 Educational Activities - Pediatric Residency

 We are fortunate to have incredibly talented and dedicated faculty in our department, many of whom are nationally recognized for their educational expertise.
-Although nothing can replace the importance of clinical experience, we feel that sound bites of well-prepared didactics and team-based learning experiences have their place in potentiating education and training.
+Although nothing can replace the importance of clinical experience, we feel that well-prepared didactics and team-based learning experiences have their place in potentiating education and training.
 We therefore place a significant emphasis on formal educational opportunities as listed below.
-Our teaching sessions are a hybrid model of in-person learning and zoom to allow flexibility for residents and faculty.
+Our teaching sessions are a hybrid model of in-person and learning to allow flexibility for residents and faculty.

 Pediatric Professor Rounds

-Professor Rounds consist of an interactive case presentation, followed by a brief didactic session.
+Professor Rounds consists of an interactive case presentation, followed by a brief didactic session.
 These are presented by the faculty, chief resident, residents, or senior medical students and are attended by house staff, medical students, and faculty.
 Audience participation is encouraged.
-Each case is linked to a ABP Board Specification and ends with a Board style question.
-Mondays and Fridays.
+Each case is related to topics on the ABP General Pediatrics Content outline and ends with a Board-style question.

 Pediatric Resident Educational Conference Series

-This is a comprehensive lecture series designed as a rotating curriculum – with sessions led by a wide variety of faculty, including local community pediatricians and pediatric surgical subspecialists, to provide residents with a wide-ranging education around pediatric topics.
-Tuesdays and Thursdays.
+This is a comprehensive lecture series designed as a rotating curriculum with sessions led by a wide variety of faculty, including local community pediatricians and pediatric surgical subspecialists, to provide residents with a wide-ranging education around pediatric topics.

 Pediatric Board Review